ChrisHexapod/hexapod_ros/README.md

 ## 3. Compiling

-The orignal instruction asks to use a number of compiler options in order to optimize the code.
+The original instruction asks to use a number of compiler options in order to optimize the code.
 However, since we are using an RPI4 on a 64Bit Ubuntu, we do not need all of them.

 Please use: -march=armv8-a+crc -mcpu=cortex-a72 -mtune=cortex-a72